 Who can attend?

-Participants must be newly initiated members of Sigma Tau Gamma during the 2016 fall semester to participate in this program.
-Registration is accepted on a first come first served basis with a maximum attendance of 40 participants per site.
+Participants must be newly initiated members of Sigma Tau Gamma during the 2018 calendar year (Spring ’18 or Fall ’18) to participate in this program.
+Registration is accepted on a first come first served basis with a maximum attendance of 80 participants per site.

 What should I pack?

 Participants should pack casual clothing.
-Pack jackets and outdoor attire as Saturday morning’s activities will take place on an outdoor ropes course (weather permitting).
-Towels, sleeping bag, and pillow are also required as linens are not provided.
+Pack jackets and outdoor attire or active wear along with tennis shoes, as Saturday morning’s activities will take place on an outdoor ropes course.
+Toiletries, towels, a sleeping bag or linens, and pillow are also required as linens are not provided.

 Accommodations and Meals

 All Noble Man Institute sites are at camp facilities.
-Participants will bring their own linen or a sleeping bag and pillow.
+Participants will bring their own linens or a sleeping bag and pillow.
 Lodging will be provided in heated cabin facilities.
-Private shower facilities may be located in a facility outside of your cabin.
+All cabins are equipped with bathrooms and showers.
 All meals during the program are provided.
+Dietary Restrictions can be accommodated, but they must be communicated while registering.